SteamDatabase/FileDetectionRuleSets/README.md

 - All rules are case INsensitive
 - You can assign multiple rules to a single definition, and any of them will cause a match.
 Just use the `[]` after the pattern name as shown in the above example for XNA.
-- The regex pattern runs on the full file path as it appears in the depot, e.g. "game/bin/win64/dota2.exe", not just "dota2.exe"
+- The regex pattern runs on the full file path as it appears in the depot, e.g. `game/bin/win64/dota2.exe`, not just `dota2.exe`
-- File paths will always use / (forward slash) as the path separator
+- File paths will always use `/` (forward slash) as the path separator
-- The regex generator uses ~ as the boundary, so there is no need to escape /
+- The regex generator uses `~` as the boundary, so there is no need to escape `/`
-- Detections that work only for a single game are generally unwated
+- Detections that work only for a single game are generally unwanted

 **Engine** means game/software engines.
 The definition for this is pretty fuzzy and invites endless debate but basically if it is a big library or toolkit that many people use to make games and software we call that an engine.